newtonproject/HEP-specification/interact-specification/DMA-NewPay.md

 ### Steps

 * DMA app calls the **signMessage** function in NewPaySDK with basic parameters and extra parameters.
-* NewPay retrieve the dapp profile from hep node and verify the DMA app info.
+* NewPay retrieves the dapp profile from hep node and verify the DMA app info.
-* NewPay sign message.
+* NewPay signs message.
 * NewPay sends signature back.

 ### EndPoints